nrichers/questdb.io/docs/get-started/binaries.md

 :::

-To upgrade QuestDB version, overwrite the binaries folder with new binaries and then restart the instance:
+To upgrade the QuestDB version: stop the instance, overwrite the binaries folder with new binaries, and then restart the instance:

 <!-- prettier-ignore-start -->

 <Tabs defaultValue="nix"
 values={[
   { label: "Linux/FreeBSD", value: "nix" },
   { label: "Windows", value: "windows" }
 ]}>